Prague is a truly beautiful city, the capital of old Bohemia and the

 Wenceslas Square feels like more of a boulevard than a square, but it’s definitely worth taking a walk down it.
 Lined with restaurants and shops, the National Museum sits at the southern end of the square.
 Historically it has been the site of many demonstrations and protests and it was here that the fall of communism was announced in 1989.

-Check Out The Architecture And See The Dancing House
+Check Out Prague’s Architecture And See The Dancing House For Free

 While in Prague, you notice the extremely beautiful architecture around the city.
 The city is well known for its Baroque, Gothic, Art Nouveau and Cubist architecture.
 You’ll see artistic grand buildings all around the old town.